What are we to make of it?

 Moving to Hungary from France came at an interesting time in my life.
 When we left for France from Canada we felt young and vibrant!
 I was 37 and Alfonz was 39 and we were in the best shape of our lives.
 We had just sold off our life in Canada and felt a huge sence of adventure and freedom like never before.

 While my twenties were about making new discoveries, and trying to feel comfortable in my own skin, my thirties brought a sense of security and contentment when we started our family.
 We were grownups at last and travelling with kids in tow around the world.
-It was a time full of possibilities, happiness and the children brought us endless amounts of entertainment.
+It was a time full of possibilities, happiness and the children brought us endless amounts of entertainment and joy.

 If I am honest my forties have come too soon.
 My kids are growing up too fast.
 I tried to savour every moment; enjoying every stage, but alas here we are, mid-forties wondering where did the time go?
 As forty-somethings a combination of things are happening both positive and negative; from less financial stress and knowing exactly who we are, but also it has brought a downhill sliding motion taking us to the end of our lives.

 If there’s a good time to have a midlife crisis, now is the time!

 Forties are more about short fuses; on both the teenagers part that have taken the place of my adorable children and myself with perimenopausal symptoms.

 I transition into the second half of my own life without reproduction being the key fixation. while the kids simultaneously hit puberty.
 You can imagine the upheaval.
 The drama and conflict between the family members as I say a final goodbye to the reproductive years as the children are just on the cusp of saying hello.
 I tried to plan this out better, honest I did, but I thought menopause was something that would happen in my fifties!
 Oh lucky me!

 It is not an easy phase.